-Police pursuit: Car crashes into truck at Peka Peka on the Kāpiti Coast
+Police pursuit: Car travelling in wrong direction crashes into truck on SH1 near Kāpiti Coast

-A car has collided with a truck during a police pursuit on the Kāpiti Coast north of Wellington this morning.
+A car travelling in the wrong direction has collided with a truck during a police pursuit on State Highway 1 near the Kāpiti Coast north of Wellington this morning.

-Police had tried to stop a car on State Highway 1 when the driver fled at 5.53am today.
+"It was initially travelling southbound but at about 6am had turned around and crashed into a truck," the police spokeswoman said.

-Police followed with lights and sirens as the vehicle continued southbound.
+Police had followed with sirens and lights on.

-Shortly after 6am the vehicle crashed into a truck just north of Peka Peka.

 Advertisement